 Q. What is a deviation and do all deviations need to be investigated?

-A. A deviation is when there is a failure to follow the instructions guiding the performance of how an activity should be executed for optimal results.
-Simply put, deviations result from people not following their standard operating procedures (SOP).
+A. A deviation is when there is a failure to follow the instructions guiding the performance of an activity.
+The purpose behind understanding a standard deviation is critical to execute for optimal results.
+Simply put, deviations result from people not following their standard operating procedures (SOP) and is often the root cause analysis of many quality problems.

 Need help with Identifying your Deviations?
 Contact Us Now →